 Data are a critical tool for understanding how COVID-19 is impacting our community.
 The Onondaga County Health Department is actively tracking cases in Onondaga County to identify trends as well as demographic and geographic variations in transmission and outcomes.
 The data presented on this webpage represent laboratory-confirmed cases of COVID-19.
 Many people with COVID-19 do not undergo testing, therefore these data represent only a portion of the total number of people in Onondaga County with COVID-19 infections.

 Please note all data presented are preliminary and subject to change as case investigations are completed or more information becomes available.
-Information that is not yet known or was not provided during the course of a case investigation will be marked as “unknown.”
+Information that is not yet known or was not provided during the course of a case investigation or vaccination will be marked as “unknown.”
 The data are organized into the following sections:

 The table below provides a summary of COVID-19 testing data for Onondaga County.
 These data are from the New York State Department of Health (NYSDOH) and include the number of individuals tested, the percent of results that were positive that day, and the percent of results that were positive over a 7 day period.
 See the full data dashboard from NYSDOH at https://forward.ny.gov/percentage-positive-results-county-dashboard.